greylore-d20/foundryvtt-pathfinder1/CONTRIBUTING.md

 This project's CI/ CD will run after opening a merge request and create a result of either "passed" or "failed".
 In the latter case, check the job for which error caused it to fail, and correct the issue if possible.

-If you encounter any problems at any point during the setup, feel free to message one of the developers via Discord or leave a message in the `#pf1e` channel of the [FoundryVTT Discord server](https://discord.gg/foundryvtt).
+If you encounter any problems at any point during the setup, feel free to message one of the developers via Discord, or leave a message in the `#pf1e` channel of the [FoundryVTT Discord server](https://discord.gg/foundryvtt) or the `#pathfinder1e-dev` channel of the [League Discord server](https://discord.gg/rNzh6U2qMG).